Norsk Titanium Hosts Congresswoman Elise Stefanik for Review of Progress and Expansion Plans

-“Over the last several weeks we have announced at least a half dozen agreements with customers, investors and new production expansion plans,” said Warren Boley, president and CEO of Norsk Titanium.
+“Over the last several weeks we have announced at least a half dozen agreements with customers, investors, and new production expansion plans,” said Warren M. Boley, Jr., President & CEO of Norsk Titanium.
 “What has been especially satisfying is the broad range of industries interested in our revolutionary production capabilities.
-The agreements cover industries ranging from aviation, space, transportation, oil & gas, and maritime.”
+The agreements cover industries ranging from aviation, space, transportation, oil and gas, and maritime.”

 “This visit was an important opportunity to see the amazing work being done by Norsk Titanium in Plattsburgh,” said Congresswoman Stefanik.
 “Plattsburgh continues to emerge as a major manufacturing and economic hub from our region, and Norsk is an excellent example of a cutting edge firm expanding their business and creating good paying jobs for North Country families.
 In Congress, I was pleased to recently work on a legislative initiative that will help 3-D printing firms like Norsk, and I will continue to work on initiatives to develop a work force that can meet the needs of our high-tech employers.
 I thank President Warren Boley and all Norsk employees for the tour today.”

-As Norsk has been planning and expanding its facility, it is also partnering with the North Country Chamber of Commerce in Plattsburgh to support and promote the successful launch and growth of Norsk’s industrial-scale factory including workforce training, economic development and STEM outreach including specific educational programs for SUNY Plattsburgh, local community colleges and other schools in the region.
-Garry Douglas, President of the North Country Chamber of Commerce also attended the briefing and joined in a press conference with Rep. Stefanik and Warren Boley.
+As Norsk has been planning and expanding its facility, it is also partnering with the North Country Chamber of Commerce in Plattsburgh to support and promote the successful launch and growth of Norsk’s industrial-scale factory including workforce training, economic development, and STEM outreach including specific educational programs for SUNY Plattsburgh, local community colleges, and other schools in the region.
+Garry Douglas, President of the North Country Chamber of Commerce also attended the briefing and joined in a press conference with Rep. Stefanik and Mr. Boley.